Yps-7/Sleeper-Bus-Ticket-Booking-System/PREDICTION_APPROACH.md

 This solution uses a mock, **Historical data based statistical model** and for prediction, it uses **rule-based Probability model** instead of a machine learning model.
 This approach mimics how a real ML model behaves but without model training.

 ### Proposed Model -- RandomForestClassifier
-here is the proposed model python file link for your consideration.
-[Proposed_model.py](Proposed_model.py)
+here is the proposed model python file link for your consideration- [Proposed_model.py](Proposed_model.py) .

+The reason for using this particular model is that Random Forest is an ensemble machine learning method which reduces variance and helps prevent underfitting.
+As a result, the model is no more likely to be noisy or perform poorly on testing data.

 ---
 ## 4. Mock Dataset